-Middle-distance athlete Charlie Grice reached the finals at the Olympics in Rio 2016, and now has his sights on Tokyo 2020.
-The Brighton-born runner was originally a keen footballer before deciding to take on athletics full-time.
-The twenty-three year old athlete has taken time out of his training schedule to talk about his experience at the Olympics, how much training he does a week and what life is like living in Brighton.
+Middle distance athlete Charlie Grice reached the 1500m finals at the Rio 2016 Olympic Games, where he made his Olympics debut, and he now has his sights set on Tokyo 2020.
+Twenty-three-year-old Charlie was originally a keen footballer before deciding to take on athletics full time and trains all year round in his hometown of Brighton.
+Taking time out of his training schedule, Charlie talks about his experience at the 2016 Olympics, his weekly training and what life is like living in Brighton.

-How did you decide to do athletics over football?
+How did you decide on an athletics career over football?

 I hated losing!
 It would annoy me when people weren’t as disappointed as I was at losing a game when I had worked so hard.
 Athletics is an individual sport and that appealed to me.
 It’s down to me and down to me only on that track.
 No one else to blame.